SumanaSubash-sudo/todoapplication/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+Application Insights:

+1. Log in using the provided username and password (currently, only one username is available).
+2. View your todo list after logging in, and add new todos as needed.
+3. Delete any todo items from the list as required.
+4. Click on a todo item to be redirected to a new page where you can view and manage its sub-tasks.
+5. On the sub-tasks page, mark tasks as complete by applying a strikethrough.
+6. You also have the ability to delete sub-tasks from the todo list.